-basis government officials; Caretaker Relative; Health savings account deduction; Pregnant Woman; Moving expenses for members of the Armed Forces who move as a result of Child; or military orders; KidsCare.
-Deductible part of self-employment tax; Self-employed SEP, SIMPLE and qualified plans; Self-employed health insurance deductions; Penalty on early withdrawal of savings; Alimony paid; when the spousal support agreement was created before 12/31/2018 and has not been modified since that date to add the provisions of the Tax Cuts and Jobs Act of 2017; IRA deduction;
+basis government officials; Caretaker Relative;

+Health savings account deduction; Pregnant Woman;

+Moving expenses for members of the Armed Forces who move as a result of Child; or

+military orders; KidsCare.

+Deductible part of self-employment tax;

+Self-employed SEP, SIMPLE and qualified plans;

+Self-employed health insurance deductions;

+Penalty on early withdrawal of savings;

+• Alimony paid; when the spousal support agreement was created before 12/31/2018 and has not been modified since that date to add the provisions of the Tax Cuts and Jobs Act of 2017;

+IRA deduction;

+Student loan interest deduction.

-Term Definition The reasonable cost of services and items that a person with a DDSA determination of blindness needs in order to work and are necessarily incurred by that person because of the visual impairment.
-(See MA609B.7) The reasonable cost of services and items that a person with a disability needs in order to work and are necessarily incurred by that person because of a physical or mental impairment.
+Term Definition Blind Work Expenses (BWE) The reasonable cost of services and items that a person with a DDSA determination of blindness needs in order to work and are necessarily incurred by that person because of the visual impairment.
+(See MA609B.7) Impairment Related Work Expenses (IRWE) The reasonable cost of services and items that a person with a disability needs in order to work and are necessarily incurred by that person because of a physical or mental impairment.